nprapps/elections25-general/readme.rst

 This news app is built on our `interactive template <https://github.com/nprapps/interactive-template>`_.
 Check the readme for that template for more details about the structure and mechanics of the app, as well as how to start your own project.

+Documentation about pages and components lives in ``src/js/components/readme.md``.

 Getting started
 ---------------